Log Canonical Minimal Model Program for corank one foliations on Threefolds: Minimal model program for generalized foliated quaduples

 \subsection{A basepoint free theorem}

-As an application of the MMP for F-glc pairs developed earlier, we prove the following basepoint free theorem for foliations.
+As an application of the MMP for lc gfqs developed earlier, we prove the following basepoint free theorem for foliations.
 Our approach is somewhat different from that of the F-dlt case treated in \cite{CS}.